Check if something might be a scam

 There are things you can do to protect yourself from being scammed online.

-It’s important to check you’re buying from a real company.
-If you’re buying something on a site you haven't used before, spend a few minutes checking it – start by finding its returns policy.
+If you’re buying something on a site you haven't used before, spend a few minutes checking it – start by finding its terms and conditions.
 The company’s address should have a street name, not just a post office box.

 Also, don’t rely on seeing a padlock in the address bar of your browser - this doesn’t guarantee you’re buying from a real company.